AuthMe/AuthMeReloaded/docs/config.md

     persistence:
         # Besides storing the data in memory, you can define if/how the data should be persisted
         # on disk.
 This is useful in case of a server crash, so next time the server starts we can
-        # properly restore things like OP status, ability to fly, and walk/fly speed.
+        # properly restore things like OP status and the ability to fly
         # DISABLED: no disk storage,
         # INDIVIDUAL_FILES: each player data in its own file,
         # DISTRIBUTED_FILES: distributes players into different files based on their UUID, see below